General Info – summary

 Tree

-This fast growing, frost resistant Tree (photo 619), may reach 21m high with a wide fairly open Crown.
-It is common in high rainfall areas.
+This fast growing, light frost resistant Tree (photo 619), may reach 21m high with a wide, fairly spreading Crown.
 In the open, away from tall competition, the rounded crown is spreading.
 Bark is brown/grey and rather flaky in younger specimens.
 It becomes rough and cracking almost into rectangles in older specimens (photo 762).
-Young branches are initially hairy, green to brown (photo 187) and have many, raised red to dark Lenticels (a usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment (photos 338 & 187).
+Young branches are initially hairy, green to brown (photo 187) and have many raised Lenticels (a usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment (photos 338 & 187).
 Branches may also have white patches.
-Short, not very sharp, fat Spines occur on younger branches and may remain on the main trunk (photo 617).
+Short, blunt and fat Spines occur on younger branches and may remain on the main trunk (photo 617).

 Leaves

-This deciduous or semi deciduous tree has slightly undulating Leaves that are simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets).
-Each leaf is oval, elliptic to obovate (egg-shaped – with the narrower end at the base) and large (photo 612) – up to 28 x 12cm.
-They are dark shiny green above but lighter below, smooth and usually hairless but some hairs may occur below.
-The alternatively arranged leaves are almost in the same plane (photos 621 & 71).
-Young leaves are often purplish to reddish (photo 626) and, prior to falling the mature leaves often develop a spectacular bright red or gold colour (photo 341).
+This deciduous or semi deciduous tree has slightly undulating (wavy up and down not in and out) Leaves that are simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets).
+Each leaf is oval, elliptic to obovate (egg-shaped – with the narrower end at the base) and large (photo 612) – usually up to 10 x 4cm but may be larger.
+Leaves are dark shiny, light or dark green above, but lighter, smooth below and usually hairless.
+Autumn colours are often bright orange (photo 341).
+The distinctly alternatively arranged leaves are almost in the same plane (photos 621 & 71).
+Young leaves are often purplish to coppery red (photo 626) and, prior to falling the mature leaves often develop an orange colour (photo 341).
 The Blade has up to 15 pairs of often yellowish, slender lateral Veins (photo 612).
 Most side veins curve and run up to the margin usually without branching – forming a distinctive herringbone pattern.
 They spread towards the apex in the process.
-The midrib and lateral veins protrude slightly below, and all veins are distinctive when viewed against a strong light (photo 622).
 Between the lateral veins are many smaller, joining veins that are ladder-like in appearance (photo 622).
-The Apex is tapering, bluntly or sharply pointed or acuminate (an acute apex whose sides are somewhat concave and taper to a protracted point – photo 612).
+The herringbone pattern does not occur in the similar Antidesma venosum tree.
+In Bridelia micrantha the midrib and lateral veins protrude slightly below, and all veins are distinctive when viewed against the sun (photo 622).
+The Apex is tapering and is bluntly or sharply pointed or acuminate (an acute apex whose sides are somewhat concave and taper to a protracted point – photo 612).
 A drip-tip may be present.
 The Base is broadly tapering to rounded (photo 71).
 The Margin may be wavy (photo 612) and is entire (with a continuous margin, not in any way indented) or occasionally appearing to be shallowly scalloped (photo 621).
-The up to 1,3cm long Petiole (leaf stalk) is thickset and hairy (photo 808 under Flowers).
-Small green Stipules (basal appendages of the petiole) are visible (photo 71) but do fall.
+The Petiole (leaf stalk) is up to 1,3cm long, thickset and hairy (photo 808 under Flowers).
+Small green semi persistent Stipules (basal appendages of the petiole) are visible (photo 71) .

 Flowers